New Program · April 2026 Industry-First

 Written plan.

 We don't ask you to stop paying or to lie to your funder.
-We use the funder's own contract to recalibrate the daily debit to your actual receivables — in writing, with attorney oversight from day one.
+We use the funder's own contract to recalibrate the daily debit to your actual receivables, in writing.
+When legal escalation is warranted, independent counsel from our network is engaged directly with you.

 01